Guided by our mission and the most pressing needs of our time, we adapt our ministries and serve in a variety of areas.

 We minister to and with one another.
 Many of us use our financial, pastoral and administrative gifts to serve various departments at the Motherhouse.
 A special area of ministry is to our retired community, with supportive services such as nursing and pastoral care.

 For decades, we responded to God’s call ministering within parishes and in Catholic schools.
 Following Vatican II, our ecclesial ministries include planning liturgies, coordinating Christian service programs and serving as parish administrators.

 From our foundation, we have been dedicated to the ministry of education, and although there are fewer sisters in schools, that dedication continues.
 We have come to realize though that education is all-encompassing and moves beyond classroom walls as we focus on expanding an ecological consciousness in addition to traditional academic subjects.
-We also sponsor Marygrove College and Marian High School and co-sponsor Detroit Cristo Rey High School with the Basilian Fathers.
+We also sponsor Marian High School and co-sponsor Detroit Cristo Rey High School with the Basilian Fathers.

 Throughout our history, the IHM community provided a continuum of health care for hundreds of sisters.
 We began welcoming others to recover from their post-hospital experience at our Health Care Center in 2010.
 Read more about IHM Senior Living Community >>

 We serve as psychologists and psychotherapists, nurses and legal advocates.
 Sisters also serve as clinical social workers, guidance counselors, community organizers and advocates for those most in need.

 As we live the Gospel today, we respond to the call to serve God’s people by working with others to eradicate the causes of injustice and oppression.
 Together, we help create structures to bring justice and unity to our troubled world.